 What’s more, canned black beans last a long time in the pantry, so it’s definitely worth keeping a stash for those busy weekday nights.

+• 15-ounce can black beans: I recommend a can of high-quality organic black beans, like Eden or Westbrae.
 If possible, use low-sodium or no-salt canned black beans.
 This will allow you to control salt content of your final dish.
+And don’t drain the liquid from the can as it offers a lot of flavor.

-Looking to cook basic canned black beans?
-Skip the onion, tomato, and/or bell pepper.
-These vegetables add a lot of flavor, but feel free to omit them if you want to make something simpler.
+• Yellow onion, tomato, and bell pepper: These vegetables add a lot of flavor, but feel free to omit them if you want to make something simpler.
+For an extra kick, add some diced Jalapeño.

 In a medium saucepan or pot over medium heat, warm the oil or butter.
 You’ll need about one tablespoon.